abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 it, and if someone does not set out a seat, I think that’s okay.
 Rather, I’m trying to encourage us all to reflect on our attitudes about respect and to question why we feel the way we do.
-We can simply ask ourselves whether these attitudes are suffering or not suffering.
+We can simply ask ourselves whether these attitudes are causing us to suffer in any way.

-From that we might sense the relief that can come from choosing an attitude that leads to a bright mind state instead of an unpleasant one.
+By examining our attitude in this way, we might find that we have a sense of relief when we choose an attitude that leads to a bright mind state instead of an unpleasant one.
 Showing respect is a nice thing; it brings up a nice feeling.
 It doesn’t matter if people criticize us or think showing respect is stupid.
 If we do something that feels right, that feels kind, then it is a good thing to do.
 At the same time, it is not as if we are following a rule.
 It comes from free choice, and that’s what makes it beautiful.
 If this were a rule and we put out a seat with a sense that this is what we were supposed to do, that wouldn’t feel very special.
 It needs to come from the heart.
 When it does come from the heart there is an attitude we can have of wanting to use whatever opportunities are available to show respect and be reminded of something good, something uplifting.

 We can use that attitude in our practice no matter what situation we find ourselves in.
-We can do something good, something kind, be forgiving, patient, thoughtful, and helpful to each other.
+We can do something that is good or kind for another person.
+We can be forgiving, patient, thoughtful, and helpful with each other.
 This is the foundation of group harmony.
 We have a harmonious community of both laypeople and monastics, and that harmony has its foundation in mutual respect.

 # Rehearsing the Mood